ga-wdi-lessons/js-events-callbacks/readme.md

 var link = $("a")
 var handleClickEvent = function(e){
   e.preventDefault();
-  var input = prompt("You sure you want to go to Google?")
+  prompt("You sure you want to go to Google?")
 }
 link.on("click", handleClickEvent);
 ```